hyperlane-xyz/hyperlane-monorepo/README.md

 ## Integrating with Optics

-Optics establishes communication channels with other chains, but it's up to XApp developers to use those.
+Optics establishes communication channels with other chains, but it's up to XApp (pronounced "zap", and short for "cross-chain applications") developers to use those.
 This repo provides a standard pattern for integrating Optics channels, and ensuring that communication is safe and secure.